rhyolight/numenta-web/packages/numenta.com/pages/_content/_left.md

 We are at the beginning of a thrilling new era of computing that will unfold over the coming decades, and we invite you to learn about how our approach is helping to advance the state of brain theory and machine intelligence.

+___

+In October 2018 we released a major new paper that describes a framework for how the cortical column works.
+* Read the paper
+* Read a companion paper
+* Watch the video